Mary Carr Moore: Personal life

 Moore married in her early twenties, but the marriage lasted just over a decade.
 It produced one daughter, Marian Hall Moore, and sons Byron Carr Moore and John Wesley Moore.
 In 1920 the census lists her as remarried, but that relationship, too, ended in divorce.
 Her son, Dr. John Wesley Moore died in an airplane crash in 1944 while serving as a military doctor in the US Air Force.
 She maintained close family ties, in later life supporting for some time her divorced daughter, her mother, and two grandsons.

 Compositional style

 Moore was a conservative composer, writing music that was largely Romantic in cast.
 Some of her songs contain impressionistic qualities, and are reminiscent of Debussy.
 In later works, such as David Rizzio, Moore made greater use of the whole tone scale, yet her style remained basically tonal until the end of her career.
-She was violently anti-modernist; supposedly, she once left a performance of an avante-garde piece because it was making her physically ill.
+She was violently anti-modernist; supposedly, she once left a performance of an avant-garde piece because it was making her physically ill.

-Moore was sometimes classed as a member of the First Los Angeles School of composers.
+Moore was sometimes[where?] classed as a member of the First Los Angeles School of composers.